- Chapter 1. Principles and Purpose

 Section II.
 Standard of Proof

-For a Student to be found responsible for Academic Misconduct under the Code, the information must establish that the Student is responsible for Academic Misconduct by a preponderance of the evidence—that it is more likely than not that the Student engaged in Academic Misconduct as charged.
-This determination must be based solely on the information presented, which may include, but is not limited to, pertinent records (e.g., assignment, syllabi), exhibits (e.g., photographs, audio/video information, social media information), and written/oral statements.
+For a Student to be found responsible for Academic Misconduct under the Code, the Faculty Member or Referring Party must establish that the Student is responsible for Academic Misconduct by a preponderance of the evidence—that it is more likely than not that the Student engaged in Academic Misconduct as charged.
+This determination must be based solely on the information presented during the Academic Misconduct Procedures.
+Information presented may include, but is not limited to, pertinent records (e.g., assignment, syllabi), exhibits (e.g., photographs, audio/video information, social media information), and written/oral statements.

 Section III.
 Authority and Jurisdiction